redalisa/thesis/README.md

 The notebooks in this repository outline the processing steps for my thesis data.
 Data acquisition is done separately but some visualizations are combined in notebooks with the retrieval of other data.
 Some notebooks display analysis and/or visualizations that ultimately were not used in the final written work.

+Notebook with processing:
+First-processing-steps.ipynb

+General visualizations and inspection of the Google News dataset:
+General-visualization.ipynb

-The original dataset nor processed datasets are not included due to the size limits of the repository.
-Can be shared upon request or can be directly accessed from: https://etsin.fairdata.fi/dataset/a222ce79-6448-4942-b154-02d55df66a2e
+The original dataset and processed datasets are not included due to the size limits of the repository.
+Can be shared upon request.
+The unprocessed dataset can be directly accessed from: https://etsin.fairdata.fi/dataset/a222ce79-6448-4942-b154-02d55df66a2e

 APIs used: